runvnc/projects-algogen/README.md

 * `mint [overwrite Arc19 assetid]`

-This can be less than ideal because applications may prefer to have the minting atomic with other transactions and so do the final mint themselves with our application specific transactions (as is the case with burn-to-mint).
+This can be less than ideal because applications may prefer to have the minting atomic with other application-specific transactions
+ (as is the case with the burn-to-mint Discord bot).

 * `recordMint`